90pixel/nestjs-starter/README.md

       Users, // Entity of the which you want to paginate { page: 1, limit: 10 },
       {
-        order: { 'users.id': 'DESC' }, // Order by should be in this format
+        order: { 'users.createdAt': 'DESC' }, // Order by should be in this format
         where: { id: MoreThan(0) }, // typeorm where conditions
         relations: ['sessionTokens'], // typeorm relations
       },